All courses are 4 credits unless otherwise noted.

 GE 656 Terrestrial Ecosystems & the Carbon Cycle

 Prerequisites: GE 100, 101, or 104, college level statistics (MA 113, MA 115, MA 213, or equivalent), and one of the following: BI 306, BI 443, or GE 530; or, consent of instructor.

 ES 671 Geochemistry

-Prerequisites: graduate standing and an introductory course in Earth Sciences and CH 101 or equivalent, or consent of instructor.
+Prerequisites: any 100-level ES course and CH 101 or equivalent, or consent of instructor.

 Chemical features of Earth and the solar system; geochemical cycles, reactions among solids, liquids, and gases; radioactivity and isotope fractionation; water chemistry; origins of ore deposits; applications of geochemistry to regional and global problems.
 Meet with ES 371.